elfctn/e-commerce/README.md

 This project is developed using Agile methodologies.
 Task management and workflow are organized on a Kanban board to ensure continuous delivery and iterative development.
 Each feature or fix is tracked as a separate task, moving through stages like 'To Do', 'In Progress', and 'Done'.

+## NOTE

-## NOTE: The project is a total of 4 iterations and 24 sprints as Fullstack.
+The project is a total of 4 iterations and 24 sprints as Fullstack.
 The first 3 iterations of the 4 iterations are planned as frontend development and the last iteration is planned as backend development.

 ---